munnep/docker_up_and_running/image/README.md

 # Vagrant image Docker

-This Vagrant image starts an Ubuntu machine and installs docker
+This Vagrant image starts an Ubuntu machine and installs docker and netdata

 # Prerequisites